 So, what is the job of an axe?
 To cut trees, right?
 The axe bow used in ships has a similar task too, that is cutting through the water.
 The long deep and narrow fore portion of the hull resembles an axe.
 The design includes a vertical stem line.

 This shape allows the ship to easily pass through the waves and keeps the up and down motion of the ship to the minimum when compared to a normal bow.
 The lower portion of the fore-end of the hull is known as the forefoot.
 It remains submerged in the water and thus less open to slamming.

 This has its disadvantages as well because a ship with an axe bow requires more power from the rudder while maneuvering.

-Just like the axe bow designs the pitching (up and down motion) and slamming is much reduced resulting in a much more enjoyable journey for the crew.
+Just like the axe bow designs the pitching (up and down motion) and slamming are much reduced resulting in a much more enjoyable journey for the crew.
 They are quite operable in the medium tide and are easily maneuverable.
-They are fuel efficient too.
+They are fuel-efficient too.
 Another positive aspect of the bow is that it doubles up like a deck and can accommodate the personnel.

 Previously they were popular on battleships and large cruisers.
 But they became unpopular when newer designs came about.
 This was because they were not good at tackling high waves and became wet at high speed.